G-Core/product-documentation/documentation/waap/getting-started/waap-modes.md

 <img src="https://assets.gcore.pro/docs/waap/getting-started/waap-requests-blocked.png" alt="WAAP graph on the Analytics page in the Customer Portal">

-## Enable a WAAP mode for your domain
+## Enable monitor and protect modes for your domain

 You can switch between monitor and protect modes depending on your security requirements and the level of risk tolerance for your web applications.